dani-fernando/linux-automation/README.md

-# **Linux & FreeBSD Automation Project**
+# **Linux Automation Project**

-Welcome to the **Linux & FreeBSD Automation Project**! 🌟 This repository contains automation scripts and tools designed to streamline server provisioning, configuration management, and deployment tasks for both Linux and FreeBSD systems.
+Welcome to the **Linux Automation Project**! 🌟 This repository contains automation scripts and tools designed to streamline server provisioning, configuration management, and deployment tasks for both Linux and systems.
 Whether you're managing a single server or an entire infrastructure, this project aims to make your life as a sysadmin easier.

 ---
 ![Linux Automation](https://raw.githubusercontent.com/dani-fernando/linux-automation/refs/heads/main/image/home.jpg)